Media buying: Media research

 Media research planning can be done by media buyers as well as media specialists.
 Depending on product and service, Media Buyers and Media Specialists must do a fair amount of research to determine how best to spend the allotted budget.
 This includes research on the target audience and what type of medium will work best to reach the largest number of consumers with the most effective method.
-Media planners and media specialists have a vast array of media outlets at their disposal, both traditional media and new media.
-Traditional media would include radio, TV, magazines, newspapers, and out of home.
+Media planners and media specialists have a vast array of media outlets at their disposal, both traditional media and digital media.
+Traditional media would include radio, TV, print, and out of home.
 New media might include satellite TV, cable TV, satellite radio, and internet.
 The internet offers a number of online media channels that have surfaced with the improvement of technology and the accessibility of the internet.
 Online Media can include social media, emails, search engines and referral links, web portals, banners, interactive games, and video clips.
 Media Planners and Specialists can pick and choose what and/or which combination of media is most appropriate and effective to achieve their goal, whether it is to make a sale, and/or to deliver a message or idea.
 They can also strategize and make use of product placements and Positioning.
 Inserting advertisements such as print ads in newspapers and magazines, buying impressions for advertisements on the internet, and airing commercials on the radio or TV, can be used by both Direct-response and remnant advertisers.

 All the major marketing services holding companies own specialist media-buying operations.

 History

 Prior to the late 1990s, media buying was generally carried out by the media department of an advertising agency.
 The split between creative agencies and media agencies is often referred to as "unbundling".
-In 1999, WPP Group created MindShare from the media departments of its two advertising networks, Ogilvy & Mather and J Walter Thompson, now JWT.
+In 1999, WPP Group created MindShare from the media departments of its two advertising networks, Ogilvy & Mather and J. Walter Thompson (JWT).

 In 2003, after purchasing Young & Rubicam and Tempus, WPP further consolidated all of its media operations including media buying and media planning through the formation of GroupM, which is now the number one media investment management company in terms of billings.
 The other major media holdings include Omnicom's OMD, Publicis's Vivaki and ZenithOptimedia, Interpublic's Mediabrands, Dentsu Aegis Network's Aegis Media and Havas's Havas Media.

-With the conglomeration of major marketing services holding companies and the movement among top executives from them during the Financial crisis of 2007–08, a number of small to midsize media buying agencies in the US have since been given equal opportunity to compete for media buying business once only considered serviceable by the largest of Advertising agencies.
+With the conglomeration of major marketing services holding companies and the movement among top executives from them during the 2008 financial crisis, a number of small to midsize media buying agencies in the US have since been given equal opportunity to compete for media buying business once only considered serviceable by the largest of Advertising agencies.